Getting to Know the Unity Editor

 Audition mode: This control sets whether an audio source in the Scene view functions.

-Game overlay: This control determines whether items like skyboxes, fog, and other effects appear in the Scene view.
+Visual effects: This control determines whether items like skyboxes, fog, and other effects appear in the Scene view.

 Gizmo selector: This control enables you to choose which gizmos—that is, indicators that help with visual debugging or aid in setup—appear in the Scene view.
 This control also determines whether the placement grid is visible.